ITC-CRIB/fairly/docs/tutorials/jupyterlab.rst

 Windows
 ''''''''

-You will us the Shell Terminal to start JupyterLab.
+You will use the Shell Terminal to start JupyterLab.

 .. important::
    For the following to work, you need Pyton in the PATH environment variable on Windows.
-If your not sure that is the case.
+If you are not sure that is the case.
 Open the Shell, and type :code:`python --version`.
 You should see the version of Python on the screen.
 If you see otherwise, follow these steps to `add Python to the PATH on Windows <https://realpython.com/add-python-to-path/#how-to-add-python-to-path-on-windows>`_

 On the shell type the following and press `Enter`: